Here’s a mystery for you.

 Who knows?
 The Escape Artist likes a bit of melodramatic guesswork as much as the next person… but what probably happened is far more mundane and common.
 I suspect that Penny was a victim of The Dip.

-What is The Dip?
 The Dip is a phrase coined by Seth Godin to describe the part of the process of mastering a new skill where people often give up.

 In blogging, The Dip is the boring part after the initial excitement of publishing your first few posts.
 Maybe an early post gets some attention….but then the excitement and the traffic fades because you haven’t yet built a big enough following.